AlexDonisthorpe/AlexDonisthorpe/README.md

 Let me know what you think! 🤔

 # 🌱 I'm currently looking for:
- * A Junior Game Development Role
+ * A junior game development role
- * A Mentor
+ * A mentor
  * Like-minded friends!

 # 🔭 I'm currently working on: